“Slowing watching you slip away

 You can check it out here.

 Poptin convinced me with its user-friendliness.
-Already, the company website is quite clearly structured and doesn’t have much clutter on it.
+The company website is already quite clearly structured and doesn’t have much clutter.

-Their product basically offers three functionalities: popups, forms, and autoresponders (email).
+Their product offers three functionalities: popups, forms, and autoresponders (email).

-The popups can be created by dragging and dropping, and different triggers can be programed to display the popup by exit intent (what you will need for a website exit survey), by traffic source, countries, specific dates and times, and by specific webpages or new or returning visitors.
+The popups can be created by dragging and dropping.
+You can program different triggers to display the popup by exit intent, such as traffic source, countries, specific dates and times, and specific web pages or new or returning visitors.

-To decrease the chances of appearing annoying with your popup, you can hide it to already converted visitors (leads).
+To decrease the chances of appearing annoying with your popup, you can hide it from converted visitors (leads).

-They offer also A/B test functionality for the popups, analytics, many different design templates and plenty of integrations with email marketing providers and customer relationship management software.
+They also offer A/B test functionality for the popups, analytics, many different design templates, and many integrations with email marketing providers and customer relationship management software.

-The first plan you can get for free for one domain and 1000 visitors per month.
+The first plan is free for one domain and 1000 visitors per month.

-The basic plan for one domain is $19 per month, is unbranded and includes 10,000 visitors per month.
+The basic plan for one domain is $19 monthly, unbranded, and includes 10,000 visitors per month.